poorkid8921/PikaInjector/README.md

 # PikaInjector
-Pika Injector Is A Simple LoadLibrary Injector For CS:GO
+Pika Injector Is A Simple LoadLibrary,ManualMap,ThreadHijack Injector For CS:GO